 2. Answer the questions your audience needs the answer to.

 Be a source of good information or entertainment.
 Give them a reason to come back.
 I’m a storyteller so I’m not always telling you how to do something.
 Most of the time I’m sharing how I got through something; the solution that worked for me.
 It might not teach you how to do it but there is value in being the person who shares with you that you are not alone.
 It won’t make you any money but I feel good when I make people feel, in a time when they might otherwise feel alone, that I’ve been there.
 That kind of reach is priceless.

 3. Provide useful information.

 Make sure it’s useful and not just what they can already find everywhere else.
-Look for keywords that are highly searched but have low to medium competition so you have a better chance of ranking.
+According to Marketix SEO Agency, it’s highly essential that you look for keywords that are highly searched but have low to medium competition so you have a better chance of ranking.
 Google the topic you want to write about and see what comes up in search.
 See what articles are ranking in the top 10 and see how you can answer that question more efficiently or more in-depth or more specifically.
 Or see if you can answer a question that is not being answered.

 4. Establish Domain Authority

 How to grow your Domain Authority is one of the great mysteries of the Internet.
 It used to be easy you could check your Google Page Rank and you knew where you stood.
 I used to have a 6.
 Of course, that means nothing now, as it is no longer available.
 But here is how to grow your domain authority authentically.